htop-dev/htop/netbsd/README.md

 ===

-This implementation utilizes kvm_getprocs(3), sysctl(3), etc, eliminating the need for a /proc file system to be mounted with Linux compatibility enabled.
+This implementation utilizes kvm_getprocs(3), sysctl(3), etc, eliminating the need for mount_procfs(8) with Linux compatibility enabled.

 The implementation was initially based on the OpenBSD support in htop(1).